 Good holding in central part of arm and off landing beach on N side of entrance.
 No charge fuel delivery during business hours otherwise \$157,- after hours per boat.
 Water delivery is \$100,- + cost of water.
 Propane available with North American style 20 lb. cylinder exchanged for \$80,- at Kitimuth Supplies.
 WiFi available at hotel restaurant.
 Some repairs can be done and capable machine shop present.
-For boats to winter using local crane to lift on shore the charge is now CAN \$2500,- per lift.
+For boats to winter no crane available to lift on shore.
+Only makeshift slide on shore.
 Major airport.

-Cape Alexander 068°55.180'N / 106°13.896'W.

-Little bay 1.5 Nm SSW off Cape Alexander.
+Cape Alexander 068°55.180'N / 106°13.896'W. Little bay 1.5 Nm SSW off Cape Alexander.
 Can be very vital as a shelter from just about all winds and ingress of ice.
 Depth 5-6 m.
 (H.H.)